trans-travel/trans-travel/us/fl.md

 (a Latino advocacy organization), the
 [Florida Immigrant Commission](https://floridatraveladvisory.com/), and [SPARTA](https://spartapride.org/duty-assignment-warning-issued-for-florida/)
-(a transgneder servicemember advocacy organization) have also done so, for state-sponsored attacks against their constituents' human rights.
+(a transgender service member advocacy organization) have also done so, for state-sponsored attacks against their constituents' human rights.